eliasvasylenko/calipto-docs/_sources/text.rst.txt

 In the Unicode standard there are a few candidates for what could be considered a character.

-- A *glyph* is a specific written representation of a grapheme, for instance the way a grapheme is rendered according to a choice of font.
+- A *glyph* is a specific written representation of a "grapheme", for instance the way a grapheme is rendered according to a choice of font.

 - A *grapheme* is what a human reader would typically consider a single character.
-It may be composed of multiple code points.
+It may be composed of multiple "code points".

 - A *code point* is the unit of information of text in the abstract.
-It is independent of encoding and may be composed of multiple code units.
+It is independent of encoding and may be composed of multiple "code units".

 - A *code unit* is the unit of encoding of text as a series of bytes.
 It is dependent on the chosen encoding format (i.e. UTF-8, UTF-16, UTF-32, etc.)